ConSol/sakuli-examples/omd-labs-sakuli/README.md

   * `key3.db` - key parts of certificates
   * `cert_override.txt` - list of certificate exceptions

-Copy the last three files into the template folder for FF profiles (which we have mounted):
+**Very important now:** Copy the last three files into the template folder for FF profiles (which we have mounted) - only then they get on the host file system:

     cd ~/sakuli/sahi/userdata/browser/ff/profiles/sahi0
     cp cert8.db cert_override.txt key3.db ~/sakuli/sahi/config/ff_profile_template/

-If you terminate the Sakuli container and start a new one, you should be able to open the SSL Manager as well as the OMD login page without any certificate hurdles.
+If you would terminate the Sakuli container and start a new one, you should be able to open the SSL Manager as well as the OMD login page without any certificate hurdles.

 ### Record test steps

-* Start both containers again:

-    docker-compose up
+* The OMD labs container should still be started.

-* Connect to the Sakuli container via VNC and click on the **Sahi Controller** Link:
+* In Sakuli, go back to the Sahi start page and click on the **Sahi Controller** Link:

 ![image](_pics/sahi_controller.png)

 * On the controller tab "Record" choose a file name and press "Record".
 From this point, Sahi will write all steps into the file.